lehtiolab/ddamsproteomics/docs/output.md

 * Master protein(s) (the master protein(s) matching this peptide, with annotation of PTM sites)
 * Protein(s) (other proteins matching)
-* Gene Name (the genes matching)
-* Amount matching genes
+* Matching gene count
 * SAMPLE_SETNAME_PTM FLR (the FLR of the PTM-peptide in a sample set)
+* PTM flanking sequence(s) (the protein sequence flanking (+/- 7 aa) a PTM site, one for each site on a peptide

-Note that when `--totalproteomepsms` is passed, the isobaric ratios in this table will be offset to the global search gene (default, proteins used if no genes exist) ratios, by subtracting those.
+Note that when `--totalproteomepsms` is passed, the isobaric ratios in this table will be offset to the global search gene (default, proteins used if no genes exist) ratios, by subtracting those log2 ratio values.
 When also `--normalize` is used the medians of the totalproteome proteins (derived from that total proteome PSM table) are used for median-centering the PTM table.

 ## Pipeline and tools